Razor Pages vs MVC – Which one is better for your project ?

 Web Application – A project template for creating an ASP.Net Core application with example ASP.Net Core Razor Pages content.

-Web Application (Model-View-Controller) – A project template for creating an ASP.Net Core application with example ASP.Net Core MVC View and Controllers.
+Web Application (Model-View-Controller) – A project template for creating an ASP.Net Core application with an example ASP.Net Core MVC View and Controllers.
 This template can also be used for RESTful HTTP services.

 I scratched my head and was unable to decide which option I should select.